jo3-l/notes/history/13th-amendment.md

 # Emancipation Proclamation

-> [A]ll persons held as slaves within any States, or designated part of the State, the people whereof shall be in rebellion against the United States, shall be then, thenceforward, and forever free.
+> "[A]ll persons held as slaves within any States, or designated part of the State, the people whereof shall be in rebellion against the United States, shall be then, thenceforward, and forever free."

 - Up to 1862, Lincoln, despite being a lifelong opponent of slavery, was conflicted as to how precisely to deal with the matter
 - Became convinced that emancipating (i.e., setting free) slaves in Southern states would be a sound strategical move and would help the North win the war